jkohlin/wordpress-basics/2-ecosystem-post.md

 ## Writing posts

-Now when you have a basic understanding of what a post is, let's take a look on what all this really looks like to an admin or authot, in the admin dashboard.
+Now when you have a basic understanding of what a post is, let's take a look on what all this really looks like to an admin or author, in the admin dashboard.